 Applying to multiple departments

-Applicants are welcome to apply to multiple departments, but you must submit a complete application package to all departments.
+Applicants are welcome to apply to multiple departments, but must submit a complete application package to each department accompanying each submission with an additional application fee.
+If you wish to do this, you must create a new/additional application account for each program of study.

 Washington University in St. Louis is a member of and accredited by the North Central Association of Colleges and Secondary Schools.

-If you were not offered admission, you are welcome to apply again, but you will need to submit a new application as well as the necessary supporting documents.
+If you are notified that you have not been admitted, you are welcome to apply again.
+When reapplying, you will need to submit a new application, as well as resubmitting the necessary supporting documents and application fee.

 All department admission committees, when reviewing PhD applications, have the option to offer the applicant a master's admission instead of a PhD admission.
-The master's admission offer rarely will include financial aid.
+The master's admission offer will not include financial aid.

 Graduate Student Cost Estimate